-Many of the photographs on this site were taken by the team at Minimalism Life.
+Many of the photographs on this site have been created by the Minimalism Life team.
 All other photos have been purchased for use as stock photography, or they are being used under the Creative Commons license.
 Any use of copyrighted photos is unintentional.
 If you believe a mistake has occurred and you own the copyright to any of the photos used on this site, please let us know and we will happily remove the questionable photo immediately or credit the photographer accordingly with permission.

 Contributors are not a licensed attorneys, therapists, psychologists, or psychiatrists: their services are based solely on their personal life experiences, and any guidance or advice dispensed should be treated strictly as subjective opinions—not facts, objective truths, or legal advice.

 Persons considering changing their diet or exercise regimens should first consult a physician.